eldraco/Botmarine/README.md

 # Botmarine
-An attack interactive visualization tool
+An attack interactive visualization tool that was created during the 2015 #CSOBhackaton.